babarrett/hammerspoon_ergodox/README.md

 * Numeric / Function as mode key
 * Support additional keys as Numeric / Function mode keys (F, K, T2)
 * Add "Edit" keys (select all, Copy, Cut, Paste, Undo) to periphery (and M2-M4 for Razer)
+* Update Hammerspoon to support "Change Case" by: Cut selection, alter case in memory, type it back